ThatBlokeCalledJay/bugsnag-notify/README.md

 # Bugsnag Notify
 An Azure DevOps build and release task for notifying Bugsnag of your latest release.
-Available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/publishers/ThatBlokeCalledJay)

 > **Important Notice:** Though [Bugsnag](https://www.bugsnag.com/) have kindly given me permission to use their logo, it is important to note that this extension is not an official Bugsnag product.
 If you are having any difficulties with this extension, please do not contact Bugsnag, contact me through the usual channels like Q&A and issues.
 Likewise...
 If you are having difficulties with Bugsnag, unrelated to this extension, please direct your questions to Bugsnag, and not me.